evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

 At low speeds, the one-pedal drive mode will keep the car creeping forward.

+If you lift away the foot completly the regen is at one fixed level.
+This cant be adjusted.

 ## Exterior

 You can choose between 5 different paint colors when ordering this model.